mendix/docs/content/en/docs/quickstarts/leading-mendix-implementation.md

 * Created your Mendix Portfolio Management board that will help you identify, track, and plan out your initiatives.
 * Started thinking about the people you want to include to establish a strong Mendix team.
-* Familiarized with the processes you ‘ll have to build to ensure long-term outcomes.
+* Familiarized with the processes you'll have to build to ensure long-term outcomes.
 * Outlined the benefits the Mendix Platform brings to your organization.
 * Identified best practices to promote the value of low-code within your organization.
 * Assigned your Mendix admin.